To deploy the Event Editor and supporting dataset, follow the steps below.

 - In step 2, if you have chosen to create a different map document for redline, publish the map document with Pipeline Referencing for Server and enable feature access.
 To enable feature access, see Deploying redline routes.

-Following is an example of the Windows dialog box and features, which may look different based on your operating system.
+The following is an example of the Windows Features dialog box and features, which may look different based on your operating system.
 The highlighted features are required to be enabled on your machine.

 - Using Windows Explorer, browse to and copy the contents of <Installation location>\Server\Web\EventEditor into the web folder of the web server.

-For example, in Internet Information Services (IIS), the web folder may be located at C:\inetpub\wwwroot\EventEditor.
+For example, in IIS, the web folder may be located at C:\inetpub\wwwroot\EventEditor.

 The actual location of the IIS wwwroot directory could differ on your server machine.
 Use the IIS Management Console to obtain the location of the IIS wwwroot directory.